VisualText/nlp-engine/README.md

 # Compiling the NLP-ENGINE

-The nlp engine compiles and runs on Linus, Windows, and MacOS.
+The nlp engine compiles and runs on Linux, Windows, and MacOS.
 The easist way to compile them is using VSCode using the [C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake), and [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extensions.

 ## Linux